jundalisay/spblist/content/en/research/hitler/mein/volume-1/chapter-11.md

 If things were opposite, then retrogression might set in.

 The inferior always outnumber the superior.

 The inferior would always increase more rapidly if they possessed the same capacities for survival and for the procreation of their kind.

 This would force the best in quality to recede into the background.

 Therefore, a corrective measure in favour of the better quality must intervene.

-Nature supplies this by establishing rigorous conditions of life to which the weaker will have to submit and will thereby be numerically restricted. but even that portion which survives cannot indiscriminately multiply, for here a new and rigorous selection takes place, according to strength and health.
+Nature supplies this by establishing rigorous conditions of life which the weaker will have to submit to.
+This will numerically restrict them.

+The surviving portion then cannot indiscriminately multiply, for here a new and rigorous selection takes place, according to strength and health.

-If Nature does not wish that weaker individuals should mate with the stronger, she wishes even less that a superior race should intermingle with an inferior one; because in such a case all her efforts, throughout hundreds of thousands of years, to establish an evolutionary higher stage of being, may thus be rendered futile.
+Nature does not wish that weaker individuals should mate with the stronger.
+She wishes even less that a superior race intermingles with an inferior one.

+This is because this would render all her efforts, throughout hundreds of thousands of years, to establish an evolutionary higher stage of being, futile.

 History furnishes us with innumerable instances that prove this law.

-It shows, with a startling clarity, that whenever Aryans have mingled their blood with that of an inferior race the result has been the downfall of the people who were the standard-bearers of a higher culture.
+Whenever Aryans have mingled their blood with that of an inferior race, the result has been the downfall of the people of a higher culture.

 In North America, the population is prevalently Teutonic.
 Those elements intermingled with the inferior race only very little.